Pittsburgh-NEH-Institute/Institute-Materials-2020/eXist-db-stages/neh_07_view-tei.md

 	* Telling *controller.xql* about the new View
 	* Wrapping the output in boilerplate

 This lesson is longer than many of the others because of the new concepts that it introduces in the Preparatory sections.
 Much of that is background information that you can read once without trying to memorize it, just to familiarize yourself with the concepts.
-You’ll want, though, to pay especially careful attention to the Preparatory section about declaring your own functions, since we’ll be doing that extensively in the Implementation section.
+You’ll want, though, to pay careful attention to the Preparatory section about declaring your own functions, since we’ll be doing that extensively in the Implementation section.

 ## Preparatory sections